Chronial/snapraid-runner/README.md

-# Snapraid Runner Script
+# Snapraid Runner Package

-This script runs snapraid and sends its output to the console, a log file and via email.
+This python package runs snapraid and sends its output to the console, a log file and via email.
 All this is configurable.

 It can be run manually, but its main purpose is to be run via cronjob/windows